 - The ability to accept and apply constructive criticism

-Each day over two million people worldwide are put to work by a recruiting agency.
-Recruiting agencies can function in many ways; the common denominator being they locate prospective employees, so the employers don't have to invest time and money doing it internally.
+Over two million workers are placed by a recruiting agency every day.
+Recruiting agencies can function in many ways; the common denominator being they scout prospective employees, so the employers don't have to invest time and money doing it internally.

 Statistics show that hiring firms decrease the likelihood of new hires quitting or being fired, which is why many business owners choose to partner with them.
 According to the employment research firm LeadershipIQ, there are three main reasons employees don't work out: difficulty accepting constructive criticism, inability to handle emotional stressors, and lack of motivation.
 An excellent recruiting agency can help your business avoid these liabilities by pre-screening candidates and recommending those with high success rates.